jasongoodwin/basic-interview-preparedness/README.md

 The aproach I took was to add 1 for every open bracket and subtract one for every closed bracket.
 Each iteration you check to see if the number is a positive and at the end evaluate if the value is 0.

-Likely a more flexible solution is to use a heap.
+A more flexible solution would be a heap where you place unclosed braces on the heap and pop one off every time a bracket is closed.
+They're both more or less the same but the heap adds some flexibility incase you are asked to use different bracket types at the end of your implementation.